 A good dose of creativity is needed

-When I moved from consumer advertising into health, the first thought that struck me is that healthcare brands don’t know the goodness they’re sitting on.
+When I moved from consumer advertising into healthcare marketing, the first thought that struck me is that healthcare brands don’t know the goodness they’re sitting on.
 I switched to the world of wellness initially to make more of a difference than selling another tube of toothpaste or car – but quickly realised there’s so much to work from creatively.
 The stories in health are incredibly emotive and exciting, the innovations out-of-this-world – not that you’d know that from a lot of the healthcare marketing out there.

 It’s time for pharma and medical device brands in particular, to start dramatising creatively the insights they’re sitting on.